digidigital/quakejs-installer/README.md

 @Grabisoft -> https://github.com/grabisoft

-This installer is inspired and based on their work, research and willingness to keep quakejs alive ;)
+This installer is inspired and based on their work, research and motivation to keep quakejs alive ;)